bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 ### Filter by module

-You can filter the entries by module that further categorize the type of log.
+You can filter the entries by `module`by using the `module` query parameter.
+Modules can further categorize the type of log.
 For example, the log type `shipping` has many modules including `Zone based free shipping (freeshipping)` and `FedEx Ground Home Delivery (5-7 Business Days) (flatrate)`.
 Examples of modules for other log types include `export only`, `email message`, `theme download`, and more.
 The following example filters entries by the module `order status`.

 <!--
 type: tab